perladvent/perldotcom/content/article/installing-all-perls-on-macos.md

 First, macOS needs ["Command Line Tools for Xcode"](https://developer.apple.com/download/all/).
 You'll need an Apple ID to get into that, but you may be able to simply running `xcode-select --install`.
 Something I installed early on (wish I'd taken notes) already did that for me.

 I know I will run into problems with some version of *perl*; I want to install the latest sub-versions of each release back to v5.8.
 (Perl calls the 5 the "revision" and the number after that, such as "34", the "version".
 See that `perl -v` above).
-Since it's been many years since some of these were refreshed, those older versions are sure to not like something about the current setup, but there are some tools to help me with that.
+Since it's been many years since some of these were refreshed, those older versions are sure to not like something about the current setup.
+No problem—there are some tools to help me with that.

 ## Using local::lib